pdev6373/lendsqr/README.md

 - **User List**: Fetches all users from a mock external service and displays them in a table format.
 - **View Details**: Clicking "View Details" in a user row stores the user info in local storage and navigates to `/users/${username}` page.
-- **User Actions**: On the user details page, clicking the "Activate" and "Blacklist" buttons changes them to "Deactivate" and "Whitelist" respectively, simulating and updated user state.
+- **User Actions**: On the user details page, clicking the "Activate" and "Blacklist" buttons changes them to "Deactivate" and "Whitelist" respectively, simulating an updated user state.

 ## Search Functionality